André 3000

-André Lauren Benjamin (born May 27, 1975), better known as André 3000, is an American rapper, singer, songwriter, record producer and actor.
-Born and raised in Atlanta, Georgia, he is best known for being one-half of southern hip hop duo Outkast, alongside fellow Atlanta-based rapper Big Boi.
-Benjamin has been ranked as one of the greatest rappers of all time by publications including Billboard, Complex, The Source, and About.com.
+André Lauren Benjamin (born May 27, 1975), known professionally as André 3000, is an American rapper, singer, record producer and actor.
+Born and raised in Atlanta, Georgia, he is one half of the hip-hop duo Outkast along with rapper Big Boi, which the two formed in 1992.
+Benjamin is widely regarded as one of the greatest rappers of all time.

+As part of Outkast, the duo's six studio albums were each met with critical and commercial success, spawning hit singles including "Ms. Jackson", "Roses", "So Fresh, So Clean", and "Elevators (Me & You)", among others.
+Their fifth, a double album titled Speakerboxxx/The Love Below (2003), contained a solo single performed by Benjamin: "Hey Ya!", which peaked atop the Billboard Hot 100 and won a Grammy Award for Best Urban/Alternative Performance.
+After the duo split in 2007, Benjamin became less active as a solo act compared to Big Boi, although he made several highly-acclaimed guest appearances on releases by other artists; such activity has earned him an additional three Grammy Awards among eight nominations as a solo artist.
+Benjamin signed with Epic Records to release his debut studio album, New Blue Sun (2023), an instrumental recording showcasing his performances on flute.
+The album was nominated for the Album of the Year at the 67th Annual Grammy Awards, his first solo nomination and third overall in the category after Stankonia (2000) and Speakerboxxx/The Love Below (2004) with Outkast, the latter of which won the award.

+In 2025, André 3000 was inducted into Rock and Roll Hall of Fame as a member of Outkast.

-Benjamin has also acted in films and television series such as Families, The Shield, Be Cool, Revolver, Semi-Pro, High Life, Four Brothers, and in the lead role of Jimi Hendrix in All Is by My Side.
-He currently plays Fredwynn on the AMC series Dispatches from Elsewhere.
-He is also known for his Cartoon Network animated series Class of 3000 (2006–2008).
-He has additionally been an entrepreneur and an advocate for animal rights.
-In the spring of 2008, he launched a clothing line called Benjamin Bixby.
+Outside of music, Benjamin has acted in films and television series such as Families, The Shield, Be Cool, Revolver, Class of 3000, Semi-Pro, High Life, Four Brothers, and in the lead role of Jimi Hendrix in All Is by My Side.
+He played Fredwynn on the AMC series Dispatches from Elsewhere, and was featured in the 2022 adaptation of the Don DeLillo novel White Noise.

 Early life

-André Lauren Benjamin was born in Atlanta, Georgia on May 27, 1975, the only child of real estate seller Sharon Benjamin and collections agent Lawrence Harvey Walker.
+André Lauren Benjamin was born in Atlanta, Georgia, on May 27, 1975, the only child of real estate agent Sharon Benjamin and collections agent Lawrence Harvey Walker.
 His single mother raised him in Atlanta, East Point, and Buckhead, where he attended Sarah Smith Elementary School, Sutton Middle School, Northside High School, McClarin Success Academy, and Tri-Cities High School.

-He was a childhood friend of Fonzworth Bentley.
+At Sutton Middle School, Benjamin was a member of the Ritz Players, a drama club.
+It was in 7th grade that he first took the stage as an actor, portraying the character Avery in the club's performance of Charlotte's Web.